spier/innersource-crawler-ruby/README.md

 # innersource-crawler-ruby

-This project creates a `repos.json` that can be utilized by the [SAP InnerSource Portal][SAP-InnerSource-Portal].
-The current approach assumes that the repos that you want to show in the portal are available in a GitHub organization, and that they all are tagged with a certain _topic_.
+This project creates a `repos.json` file that can be utilized by the [SAP InnerSource Portal][SAP-InnerSource-Portal].
+See [sample JSON structure](https://github.com/SAP/project-portal-for-innersource/blob/main/repos.json).

+The crawler assumes that the repositories that you want to show in the portal are available in a GitHub organization, and that they all are tagged with a certain _topic_ e.g. `inner-source`.

 ## Installation